codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-macos.md

     ```

 {{<notebox>}}
-Tip: Store all the Apple store variables in the same group so they can be imported to codemagic.yaml workflow at once.
+Tip: Store all the App Store Connect variables in the same group so they can be imported to codemagic.yaml workflow at once.

 If the group of variables is reusable for various applications, they can be defined in [Global variables and secrets](../variables/environment-variable-groups/#global-variables-and-secrets) in **Team settings** for easier access.
 {{</notebox>}}